mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ## Conclusion

 You've now seen the basics of customizing the Splunk OpenTelemetry distribution!
-Using the guidance in this article, you will soon be able to build your own agent derived from the Splunk OpenTelemetry distribution, capable of tackling your own bespoke (and **unsupported by Splunk**) use cases.
+Using the guidance in this article, you now know everything you need to tackle your own bespoke (and **unsupported by Splunk**) custom agent use case.

 ## Acknowledgement